heisand/NWN/README.md

 | 1.50 | dykker  *diver* | \{fartøy *vessel*\} |

 ## References
-The Language Bank by the National Library of Norway has the origin of the resource, and the the original wordnet resource can be found at http://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-27&lang=en.
+The Language Bank by the National Library of Norway has the origin of the resource.
+The resource can be found at http://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-27&lang=en.

 Please cite the following paper if you use the data sets or scripts in academic works:
 >Sand, H., Velldal, E., Øvrelid, L. (2017).
 [Wordnet extension via word embeddings: